 WWF’s Environment and Disaster Management program collaborates with humanitarian nongovernmental organizations, government agencies, the United Nations, and academic institutions to integrate environmental considerations into disaster recovery, reconstruction, and risk reduction.
 The initiative was formed during the aftermath of the 2004 Indian Ocean Tsunami.
 In the years since it has provided support and training for crafting new approaches to environmentally responsible disaster management worldwide.

-The CARE-WWF Alliance focuses on sustainable solutions that lift women and men out of extreme poverty, with programs devoted to economic opportunity, gender equity, sustainable livelihoods, and natural resource conservation.
+The CARE-WWF Alliance focuses on sustainable solutions that help women and men living below the poverty line, with programs devoted to economic opportunity, gender equity, sustainable livelihoods, and natural resource conservation.
 Projects include helping communities in Mozambique sustainably manage fisheries, improving financial literacy and access to credit for women in Tanzania, and educating women in Nepal to manage forests in the face of climate change.